a road trip around the mediterranean island country

 Sunset over the busy skyline of Sliema.

-malta's rural northern island
+the rural northern island

 Gozo is Malta's second biggest island connected by a reliable ferry system which will get you from Malta's northern port at Cirkewwa to Gozo's Mgarr port on the south-eastern tip of the island.
 We drove onto the ferry and off again in around twenty five minutes paying a fare of twenty Euros on the return leg.
 It was a painless experience with a short stint on the upper deck to take in the views of Malta's smallest island Comino with its bright Blue Lagoon.
 Virtually uninhabited, Comino was a dumping ground for plague victims in the nineteenth century.
 Lucky for us, then, that we were not stopping.